 While this is one of the more expensive language learning options, it is known globally and has been around for more than 20 years which makes me think that they are doing something right.

 You learn through pairing images and words together and practicing your pronunciation.
-You will gain instant feedback while also having access to more than 200 hours worth of tutorials, online sessions with tutors and language-learning games, all of which is designed to help you learn a language with ease.
+You will gain instant feedback while also having access to more than 200 hours worth of tutorials, online sessions with tutors and language-learning games, all of which are designed to help you learn a language with ease.

 #4 Future Learn (free, with options to pay for upgrades)